Hartmann's Reversal Experiences and Advice

 ReversedinFlorida

 I think you will do great.
-I know what you mean because when we have the emergency surgery and get the bag it's such a traumatic experience, that thought of going back to the operating room is scary.
-But remember this time when you are rolled into the operating room you are being rolled in healthy, not being rolled in sick, like before.
+I know what you mean because when we have the emergency surgery and get the bag, it's such a traumatic experience that the thought of going back to the operating room is scary.
+But remember, this time when you are rolled into the operating room, you are being rolled in healthy, not being rolled in sick like before.
 So your body is going to react so much better.
-I had my Hartmann's reversal 8 months ago and sometimes I'm in amazement and how smooth it was.
-When I woke up from surgery I was in zero pain.
-They tried to do laparoscopic but too many adhesions from the first surgery and had to be done open.
-Didn't even make a difference though...it healed so nicely.
-If you do end up with staples, yes they suck...but good news...they come out post-op day 14, so just count down the days!
+I had my Hartmann's reversal 8 months ago, and sometimes I'm in amazement at how smooth it was.
+When I woke up from surgery, I was in zero pain.
+They tried to do laparoscopic, but there were too many adhesions from the first surgery, and it had to be done open.
+Didn't even make a difference though... it healed so nicely.
+If you do end up with staples, yes, they suck... but good news... they come out post-op day 14, so just count down the days!